APIKits/apikits-ruby/README.md

 # APIKits Ruby Client

 **ApiKits** handles all the logic necessary to call a REST API, catch the response and initialize a parsed object.
 It works very well with Ruby on Rails, so you can exchange your ActiveRecord-based models without any concern and your application will make API calls transparently.
-It is possible to use Typhoeus for parallel requests, but it uses  the native Ruby Library Net::Http by default.
+It is possible to use Typhoeus for parallel requests, but it uses  the native Ruby Library Net::HTTP by default.

 ## Installation